o-marshmallow/Powkiddy-RES-editor/README.md

 ## Changelog

+v1.01:
+- Fix a major bug that occured when reloading a RES file

 v1.0:
 - Images in a RES file can now be replaced
 - Modified RES file can now be exported